 A great place to start the practice of yoga is with breath.
 Shallow breathing is a frequent issue in PD aggravated by rigid torso muscles.
-Bradykinesia and musculoskeletal limitations of the vertebral spine can create pulmonary dysfunction.
+Slowness of movement. and musculoskeletal limitations of the vertebral spine can create pulmonary dysfunction.
 For care partners, breathing exercises are also a way to access the parasympathetic nervous system (“rest and digest response”); long, easeful and smooth breathing patterns allows your mind will become focused.
 As a result, breathing techniques may reduce stress and anxiety, promote sleep, increase your resilience and ability to face adversity, and help people find a sense of calm and well-being.

 - Practice suggestion: practice deep diaphragmatic breathing (often called three-part breath or dirgha paranayama) to explore the maxima of both inhalations and exhalations.